fbougares/fbougares.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'End-to-End Speech Translation of Arabic to English Broadcast News'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Robert Ford
+  - Salim Jouili

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2022-12-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).